 The Shishmanian Grant is an opportunity to support those involved in the Mass Early Intervention System with funding to expand their professional development while supporting the Massachusetts Early Intervention Mission and Key Principles.

 Grants are awarded each year to honor Eunice Shishmanian, whose vision and dedication to the needs of very young children and their families internationally, serve as a model for all of us.
 As a nurse, Eunice has devoted her career to Maternal Child Health initiatives and has been a leader in supporting families who have children experiencing developmental challenges.
 As the first chair of the Massachusetts Early Intervention Interagency Coordinating Council, Eunice helped shape the foundation for a system which continues to individualize supports and services to young children and their families.
 Eunice is a former member of the interdisciplinary faculty team at Northeastern University, preparing students in five disciplines to be Early Intervention Specialists.

-The Shishmanian Grants are funded by Early Intervention Services, Division for Perinatal, Early Childhood, and Special Health Needs at the Massachusetts Department of Public Health.
+The Shishmanian Grants are funded by Early Intervention Training Center, Division of Early Intervention, Bureau of Family Health and Nutrition at the Massachusetts Department of Public Health.

 General Grant Information

 Lifelong learning is essential to those involved in Early Intervention (EI); seasoned EI professionals, program directors, and students new to the EI system.
 By participating in opportunities to learn and grow we enrich our work.
 Specifically, we strengthen our ability to support the dreams and aspirations of families and EI providers.
 By building our knowledge and skills we are better able to enhance the ability of families and our Early Intervention system.
-The Shishmanian Grant provides a unique opportunity to obtain assistance for further professional development.
-Grant applications are accepted each October and awards of up to $2,000 are announced each December.
+The Shishmanian mini Grant provides a unique opportunity to obtain assistance for further professional development.

 Who can apply?